-MX Player officially does not support AC3, DTS, TrueHD, and many other formats, and because of that, MX Player shows error ‘This Audio Format EAC3 is Not Supported’.
+MX Player officially does not support AC3, DTS, TrueHD, and many other formats, and because of that, MX Player shows the error ‘This Audio Format EAC3 is Not Supported’.
 However, by installing the MX Player Custom Codec zip file, you can run these formats without any issue, and it will fix Fix MX Player No Audio Issue.
 Download Custom Codec ZIP files for MX Player and MX Player Pro from below.

 What is Custom Codec?

 Custom codec is a modified version of the FFmpeg library and all other necessary libraries used in the MX Player.
-It will help MX player to play any media files in excellent sound and video quality.
+It will help the MX player to play any media files in excellent sound and video quality.
 MX Player will only contain the required libraries as per your device architecture that will only support the device with ARMv7 NEON CPUs.
-For any other type of device, you need the custom codec.
+For any other type of device, you need a custom codec.

 Download MX Player Custom Codec [AC3, DTS, TRUEHD]